rhizomes-project/rhizomes-etl/README.md

 One issue with DPLA is they ingest metadata from other sources, including Calisphere, which has meant that the resulting duplicate records has been an issue we have had to work around.
 In addition, DPLA includes a string (under the key "originalRecord") in their JSON which contains the original metadata as it was received by DPLA from the original data source - parsing this string can be cumberson and error-prone, since the format of the original string varies considerably from one source to another.
+The DPLA ETL is managed by `etl_dpla.py`.

 #### International Center for the Arts of the Americas at the Museum of Fine Arts, Houston, Documents of Latin American and Latino Art (ICAA)

 As of this writing (early July, 2021), ICAA's documentation is quite new and sparse.
 However, their API and the metadata it serves are quite clean, well thought-out, and easy to work with.
 Our team received some direct instruction from Bruno Favaretto, who developed much of the ICAA API and was quite helpful in pointing us in the right direction in terms of how to use their API.
 Also, the ICAA team has put extensive work into making their metadata exceedingly consistent.
+The ICAA ETL is managed by `etl_icaa.py`.

 #### Portal to Texas History (PTH)

 PTH has excellent documentation for their OAIPMH API, and their support staff are generally quite helpful via email, but unfortunately their API is not intended to support the sort of queries that our project ideally needs - it really is intended to copy the entire database of metadata to the user.
-Because of this, our PTH ETL script first downloads the entire PTH universe of metadata, and then filters the metadata locally to identify relavant records.
+Because of this, our PTH ETL script (`etl_pth.py`) first downloads the entire PTH universe of metadata, and then filters the metadata locally to identify relavant records.
 Another aspect of PTH is the metadata is voluminous but not terribly consistent - for instance, PTH uses many different formats and notations to indicate what date or date range a record is associated with.
 Also, we occasionally receive error 500 messages from the server for reasons unknown (and the ETL script has error-handling to attempt to deal with this issue).